BioBoost/course-linux-essentials/docs/06_ownership_and_permissions/README.md

 Changing to the superuser can be achieved by executing the command `su`, after which you are required to provide the password of the root user.
 Once logged in as the root user, notice how the prompt changes from `$` to `#`.

-Be carefull because the root user has the ability to do anything on the system.
+Be careful because the root user has the ability to do anything on the system.
 When executing commands as the root user there are some disadvantages that need to be kept in mind:

 * no record of system altering commands
 * no record of the user that performed the system altering commands